dszyszka/dszyszka/README.md

 I'm interested in various new technologies 🦾, football ⚽︎, music 🎧 and gaming 🎮

 ### Skills
-- QA Engineer with a strong understanding of software development and testing methodologies and life cycle.
+- QA Engineer with a strong understanding of software development and testing methodologies and life cycle,
-- Developing and executing test plans/cases, software bug tracking/management
+- Developing and executing test plans/cases, software bug tracking/management,
-- Excellent communication, cooperation, and problem-solving skills.
+- Excellent communication, cooperation, and problem-solving skills,
-- Attention to detail and commitment to excellence.
+- Attention to detail and commitment to excellence,
 - Thorough hands-on experience with all levels of testing including Sanity, Usability, Smoke, Functional, Integration, Regression, End to End, User Acceptance Testing and more...

 #### 📫 How to reach me: dawid.szyszka@withintent.com